ruslansoma/taf-example/README.md

 ### API tests:
 > https://ruslansoma.github.io/taf-example/api-example/

-(Please add the number of Git Actions run at the end of the link to navigate to corresponding test-report)
+(Please add the id of Git Actions run at the end of the link to navigate to corresponding test-report)

 e.g. https://ruslansoma.github.io/taf-example/ui-example/30